ology/techn.ology.net/blog/2023/04/30/of-hexagons-kites-and-tiles/index.markdown

         fill   => 'white',
     );

-Then we capture any given on the command-line by the user:
+Then we capture any user command-line input:

     GetOptions( \%opts,
         'rows=i',